-- 1. A written statement from the parent(s) notarized or signed in the presence of the superintendent of schools, asserting that the minor is emancipated.
-In the absence of the parent(s) an affidavit, declared and signed by the minor before a licensed official of the courts, may be accepted. - 2.
-Verification of date of birth of the minor.
-(Birth Certificate, Baptismal Certificate, etc.). - 3.
-Evidence of financial independence. - 4.
-Written statement or some proof to show that there has been a "total severance of the filial tie," such as: - a.
-Student's residence - b.
-Student's income adequate for full support - c.
-Parent(s) residence - d.
-Student's marital status and/or responsibility as a parent, if appropriate. - e.
+- A written statement from the parent(s) notarized or signed in the presence of the superintendent of schools, asserting that the minor is emancipated.
+In the absence of the parent(s) an affidavit, declared and signed by the minor before a licensed official of the courts, may be accepted. - Verification of date of birth of the minor.
+(Birth Certificate, Baptismal Certificate, etc.). - Evidence of financial independence. - Written statement or some proof to show that there has been a "total severance of the filial tie," such as: - Student's residence - Student's income adequate for full support - o Parent(s) residence - o Student's marital status and/or responsibility as a parent, if appropriate

 Student is no longer a dependent for tax purposes